Women's Suffrage Centennial 1920-2020

 In 2020, it will be 100 years since the United States signed women's suffrage into law with the 19th Amendment.
 To commemorate this important heritage, Humanities New York will foster a statewide dialogue about the lasting legacy of women’s suffrage, and how it continues to shape American democracy today.

 Humanities New York is bringing the people, places and ideas of the women’s suffrage movement to life.
-To date, Humanities New York has awarded over $385K to New York tax-exempt organizations for Centennial themed activities that explore the diversity of individuals and ideas that contributed to this grassroots movement.
+From 2016-2017, Humanities New York awarded over $458K to New York tax-exempt organizations for Centennial themed activities that explore the diversity of individuals and ideas that contributed to this grassroots movement.
 In particular, Humanities New York has supported projects that connect contemporary concerns (civil rights, gender diversity, equality, and civic engagement) to the legacy of women's suffrage.

 Centennial Calendars of Events

-Events inspired by the figures and history of women’s suffrage are happening all across New York in 2017.
+Events inspired by the figures and history of women’s suffrage are happening all across New York.
 Here are a few comprehensive online calendars to get you started: